-the protection of consumer interest with regard to the price, quality and reliability of services; the facilitation of efficiency and economy of operations by service providers; the facilitation of competition where competition is possible and desirable; the facilitation of the financial viability of service providers; the need to ensure that regulatory decision-making has regard to current national environmental policy; and the fairness and transparency of the price determination.
+- the protection of consumer interest with regard to the price, quality and reliability of services; - the facilitation of efficiency and economy of operations by service providers; - the facilitation of competition where competition is possible and desirable; - the facilitation of the financial viability of service providers; - the need to ensure that regulatory decision-making has regard to current national environmental policy; and - fairness and transparency in arriving at its price determination.

-Further, in respect of price reviews, under Section 67 of the RIC Act, the Regulations provide that the RIC may:
+Further, in respect of price reviews, under Section 67 of the RIC Act, the RIC may make Regulations that:

-prescribe the procedure for the conduct of price reviews; prescribe forms of accounts and records to be kept by service providers; prescribe sanctions for non-compliance; and prescribe any matter or thing that is required by the Act to be prescribed.
+- prescribe the procedure for the conduct of price reviews; - prescribe forms of accounts and records to be kept by service providers; - prescribe sanctions for non-compliance; and - prescribe any matter or thing that is required by the Act to be prescribed.